julianweisbord/sysmon/README.md

 Setup:
   1. Execute in terminal: cd ~ && git clone https://github.com/julianweisbord/sysmon.git
   2. Execute in terminal: vim ~/.bashrc
-  3. go down to the bottom and Execute in vim: PATH="$PATH:~/sysmon/sysmon.sh"
+  3. go down to the bottom and Execute in vim: PATH="$PATH:~/sysmon"
   4. To quit vim, execute: :wq
   5. Execute in terminal: source ~/.bashrc

 Uses:
 (Assuming you have added this to your path)
-  1. sudo sysmon
+  1. sudo sysmon.sh
-  2. sudo sysmon -a //for disk and gpu information (will take a few seconds)
+  2. sudo sysmon.sh -a //for disk and gpu information (will take a few seconds)
 Note: You may have to edit the sudoers file to allow user defined path variables such as this.

 Notes: